makma/fingerprintjs.com/content/blog/why-is-our-99-5-accuracy-important-for-preventing-fraud.md

 ---
 templateKey: long-form-content
 metadata:
-  title: Why is our 99.5% accuracy important for preventing fraud?
+  title: Why is 99.5% accuracy important for preventing fraud?
   description: FingerprintJS Pro's visitorID is the most accurate device
     identifier available.
 Learn why this matters when it comes to catching fraudsters and protecting your online business.